stanislawbartkowski/CivilizationEngine/README.md

 * Usage example:
  * executeCommand("BUYBUILDING",0,4,{{"p":{"row":0,"col":4},"building":"Temple"})

 Remark: The same command is used to build a new building on an empty square and as a replacement of existing building.
 For replacement, the previous building is removed and new is nailed down.
 Also for a limited building.
-The previous limited building is removed regardless where it is standing, is removed and a new building is put.
+The previous limited building is removed regardless where it is standind and a new building is put.

 # itemizeCommand format